Notable People

 Merrill Moses matters because he represents a durable American Jewish sports type: highly visible, openly confident, resilient after setback, and ultimately absorbed into the leadership structure of the sport itself.

-He is not only a list of tournaments.
+He is more than a list of tournaments.
 He is a case study in how confidence becomes craft when it survives enough punishment.